silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 Note that `doUnpublish()` and `doArchive()` do not work recursively.
 If you wish to unpublish or archive dependants records, you have to do it manually.

 ### Rolling back to an older version
 Rolling back allows you to return a DataObject to a previous state.
 You can rollback a single DataObject using the `rollbackSingle()` method.
-You can also rollback all dependant records using the `rollbackRecursive()` method.
+You can also rollback all dependent records using the `rollbackRecursive()` method.

 Both `rollbackSingle()` and `rollbackRecursive()` expect a single argument, which may be a specific version ID or a stage name.